 1 – Körözött

 Körözött is a type of spread you can have for breakfast or as a snack during the day.

-Some make it from sheep’s cottage cheese, some use only cow’s cottage cheese but it’s also okay to mix the two.
+Some make it from sheep’s cottage cheese, and some use only cow’s cottage cheese, but it’s also okay to mix the two.

 It’s recommended to put it in the fridge for a few hours to cool it down before spreading it on bread or using it as a dip for vegetables.